twensons/formik-persist-values-v2/README.md

 ### Props

-- `name: string`: LocalStorage key to save form state to
+- `name: string`: LocalStorage key to save form state to.
-- `ignoreValues:? string[]`: Provide array of keys if you need to do not persist some values
+- `ignoreValues:? string[]`: Provide array of keys if you need to do not persist some values.
 - `debounce:? number`: Default is `300`.
 Number of ms to debounce the function that saves form state.
 - `storage:? 'localStorage' | 'sessionStorage' | Storage`: default is `localStorage` .
-Send if you want Session storage or your own storage instead of Local storage
+Send if you want Session storage or your own storage instead of Local storage.
 - `persistInvalid:? boolean`: default is `false` .
-Persist if you want to save invalid values
+Persist if you want to save values while the form is invalid.
 - `hashInitials:? boolean`: default is `false` .
 Hash initials values to prevent conflict between initialValues and persistedValues.
 - `hashSpecificity:? number`: default is `7` .
 Hash initials values specificity to prevent conflict between cache hashes.